 You can generally categorize Chiang Mai’s climate into three seasons.
 It’s rainy season from May to October.
 November to February is winter, while March to April is summer.
 Summer may sound like a good time to travel to Chiang Mai but it’s also burning season.
 During this time, farmers in the surrounding countryside burn the remainder of their harvest.
 This causes extensive smog which often obscures the mountain ranges around Chiang Mai and causes pollution in the city.

-In terms of planning your trip, when to visit Chiang Mai doesn’t matter too much.
+In terms of planning your trip, it doesn’t really matter when you visit exactly.
 With the exception of the burning season, Chiang Mai is generally a great destination year-round as every season brings its advantages.
 The best time to visit Chiang Mai tends to be in the shoulder season.
-June and October are both good times to enjoy pleasant Chiang Mai weather.
-It may a be rainy season but that is also prime time to visit the famous elephants of the area!
+June and October are both good times to enjoy pleasant weather.

 |Average Temperature||Chance of Rain||Crowds||Overall Grade|